NEUBIAS/training-resources/courses/2024_07_EMBO_Crick_MoBIE_CLEM.md

 ![transformations](../figures/registration_visualization.svg)

-Let's quickly explore a CLEM dataset and see how MoBIE works:
+Let's quickly explore a CLEM dataset and see how MoBIE can visualize multimodal data:

 This will follow the module: ["Correlative image rendering"](https://neubias.github.io/training-resources/correlative_image_rendering/index.html).